 Electric power has always been the main clean energy source for economic construction and urban development, and it has attracted much attention.
-At present, the electric power is mostly generated by the combustion of fossil fuels except for a small number of other new energy sources.
+At present, electric power is mostly generated by the combustion of fossil fuels except for a small number of other new energy sources.
 Therefore, the stable operation of large generator sets and related equipment has become a guarantee for the normal operation of electric power production.

 With the increase in the production efficiency and other functions of such large generator sets and corresponding equipment, the standards for the water quality used are becoming more stringent.